ErlendF/ctp/README.md

 # IMT2681 Cloud Technologies Project
+###Authors

-### Erlend Fonnes, Johan Selnes, Aksel Baardsen, Knut Jørgen Totland, Benjamin Skinstad
+Erlend Fonnes, Johan Selnes, Aksel Baardsen, Knut Jørgen Totland, Benjamin Skinstad

+##Project report
+### Brief description

+### Reflection

+### Learning outcome

+### Total work hours
+The total work hours spent on this project is a little over 100 hours.
+To track the group's work hours we used https://toggl.com/app/timer.

+##Application information and setup
 #### Setup
 The application uses firebase and requires a credential file called **FBKEY.json**, unless other name is passed as a command line argument.
 The following environment variables are required to be specified: